 - The appearance of the paint is black.

-The asbestos paint finds its application in paintinf surfaces exposed to acidic gases and steam.
+The asbestos paint finds its application in painting surfaces exposed to acidic gases and steam.

 By mixing asphalt with oil or petroleum we can get bitumenous paint.
-It is use on iron surfaces which are going be underwater exposure.
+It is used on iron surfaces that are going to be underwater exposure.

 The cellulose paint is prepared from nitro-cotton or celluloid sheets.
 It gets dried by evaporation of thinner.
 Cellulose paint does not affected by water and used on the surfaces which are exposed to hot or cold surroundings.